 {275}

 With respect to the distribution of the Supper, the difficulties are imaginary.
 As the apostle says of the woman, nature also can teach us here.
 The Supper must be celebrated in a suitable way; this every Christian would feel.
 If you are not numerous, and you are placed in the same circumstances, all is easy.
 If there is a large assembly, it has not been formed in a moment; and there are always to be found in it persons who are well known and respected by brethren: those persons may break the bread.
 As to an essential difference as a right, there is none; but it is a duty towards God to celebrate, in a suitable way, an institution of Christ, so precious to the church.
-It is the flesh alone that would make used of the ordinances of the Lord to exalt itself above other brethren, and to arrogate some importance to itself; and the flesh is always bad.
+It is the flesh alone that would make use of the ordinances of the Lord to exalt itself above other brethren, and to arrogate some importance to itself; and the flesh is always bad.

 If God raises up several brethren who feed His flock, and who labour (though with little gift, perhaps, but in love, and in a sense of responsibility, and therefore of humility, as those will always have who are truly sent of the Lord), let them seek to help each other in their labours, to pray together on the subject, and to profit by the counsel one of another.
 This confidence is very precious; and he that is humble and truly seeks the good of souls will always be most happy to profit thereby.
 This will never take from us our individual responsibility, but will often help us to fulfil it for the good of the church and for the glory of Christ.
 At the same time, let each one remember that, if God uses one of His children to labour in the church, it is that he may be (although free with respect to others, and responsible to Christ), the servant of all.
 Whoever departs from this position abandons both his duty and his privilege.
-Let us always remember that it is God&#8217;s will that we should be dependent upon Him, and that every effort to free ourselves from that dependence upon Him, who is our only safeguard and our stay, is but the work of the flesh, which would have its ease in the world.
+Let us always remember that it is God's will that we should be dependent upon Him, and that every effort to free ourselves from that dependence upon Him, who is our only safeguard and our stay, is but the work of the flesh, which would have its ease in the world.